tj/n/README.md

 - `argon`, `boron`, `carbon`: codenames for LTS release streams

-These node support aliases may be used, although simply simply resolve to the latest matching version:
+These node support aliases may be used, although simply resolve to the latest matching version:

 - `active`, `lts_active`, `lts_latest`, `lts`, `current`, `supported`